MeeFoundation/docs/Privacy_agent.md

 ### Functionality

-The following table provides an overview of the functionality of an agent:
+Here's a quick overview of the functionality of a privacy agent:

 ![agent-cake-architectural-pov](./images/agent-functionality.png)